superluminar-io/aws-luminarlz-cli/blueprints/foundational/README.md

 ### Customizations

-Part of the landing zone are [customizations](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/customizing-the-solution.html) that are deployed via the LZA.
+Parts of the landing zone are [customizations](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/customizing-the-solution.html) that are deployed via the LZA.

 These are configured in the [customizations-config](templates/customizations-config.yaml.liquid) file.